slarmoo/.github/profile/essentials/discord/discord.md

 Get on the Discord server and review each of the channels and the TA area.
 Review the previous instruction on asking question.
 Give some thought about proper forum etiquette.

-Figure out who your is your assigned TA by reviewing the [TA schedule](https://docs.google.com/spreadsheets/d/1g1AMtgvyfSwMgp85QcwHuy0mVR-nN3bIGI6XNEJWB1U/edit?usp=sharing).
+Figure out who your assigned TA is by reviewing the [TA schedule](https://docs.google.com/spreadsheets/d/1g1AMtgvyfSwMgp85QcwHuy0mVR-nN3bIGI6XNEJWB1U/edit?usp=sharing).
 TAs are assigned by an alphabetical range.
 Find the range that contains the first letter of your last name.
 Using their Discord ID, open Discord to send them a direct message (DM) to introduce yourself.

 Once you are done, go over to Canvas and submit that you have completed this.